Skyl3r/gam/README.md

 ```

 ## User mode
 You may run this application without `sudo` or root by utilizing the `--user` flag.
-The biggest changes will be that applications shortcuts will be placed into `~/bin` by default instead of your path, and `dep` and `rpm` packages are not supported.
+The biggest changes will be that application shortcuts will be placed into `~/bin` by default instead of your path, and `dep` and `rpm` packages are not supported.
 The basic process is:
 ``` bash
 gam create-config --user
 gam list --user